Syllabus

 Office: RMS 407

 Textbook: Introduction to Statistical Learning with Python (ISL-P).
-This book is free and online.
+This book is free and available online, and is also hosted on this site.
+You can download your own pdf or access via your browser here

 Course Description